asadalibajwaa/IoCEvaluator/README.md

 This is for the test.
 Run the file Weighted_Verdict.py to get Overall verdict for the IoCs (IP addresses) saved in the ip_addresses_2.csv file.
 The results are saved in the ip_verdicts_2.csv file

 ## IoC Evaluation
 Run the files AV_Eval_General.py, VT_Eval_General.py, and MD_Eval_General.py to get the completeness, freshness, and relevance results for your IoCs.
-We also provide scripts soley for IP addresses evaluaiton in AV_Eval_.py, VT_Eval_General.py, and MD_Eval_General.py to
+We also provide scripts solely for IP addresses evaluation in AV_Eval_IP.py, VT_Eval_IP.py, and MD_Eval_IP.py.